 2. Eligibility for Employees

-The ESI scheme offers benefits to employees who fulfill any of the under mentioned criteria:
+The ESI scheme offers benefits to employees who fulfill any of the following criteria:

 3. Geographical Eligibility

-The ESI scheme is applicable to those regions where the government has implemented the scheme.
+The ESI scheme is applicable to regions where the government has implemented it.
 The scheme is already operational across all the major cities and industrial states of India.
 Hence, the employers shall ensure compliance as far as their operations are located within the mentioned regions.

 As such, companies eligible under the provisions of the Employees’ State Insurance Act of 1948 are automatically put under compulsory registration under the Employees’ State Insurance scheme.
-This guarantees employees under the establishment access to ESI benefits because registration is given.
+This guarantees employees at the establishment access to ESI benefits, as registration is provided.

-Most states mandate that the employer register for ESI if they have ten or more workers (twenty in certain states).
-The benefit provides coverage for all employees who earn below Rupees Twenty One Thousand per month (Rupees Twenty Five Thousand in case of disability).
-Generally, these include industries, retail stores, hotels, cinema halls, transportation companies, media houses and institutions of education and healthcare.
+Most states require employers to register for ESI if they have ten or more workers (or twenty in certain states).
+The benefit provides coverage for all employees who earn below Rupees Twenty-One Thousand per month (Rupees Twenty-Five Thousand in the case of disability).
+Generally, these include industries, retail stores, hotels, cinema halls, transportation companies, media houses, and educational and healthcare institutions.

 Below is a comprehensive registration process: